RECORDS AND PERSONAL DATA

 The Ramblers Association nationally (the Ramblers) sets out our formal Data Protection policy to ensure the organisation complies with current legislation.
-All Area officers work under the prevailing guidance of the Ramblers data protection officer and members can access that guidance at the website:
+All Area and Group officers work under the prevailing guidance of the Ramblers data protection officer and members can access that guidance at the website detailed below.

 In joining the organisation it is taken that members wish to receive such publications as are produced including Area and Group newsletters.
 To this end Area and Groups hold addresses on computer.
 The only information we hold is information members provided to the organisation to allow us to provide you with the membership services you requested by joining the organisation and it will not be divulged to third parties without that member’s specific consent.

-The Area uses the postal addresses to post out the twice yearly newsletter and email addresses to send out information between those publications.
+The Area and the Groups use the postal addresses to post out local newsletters and email addresses to send out information between those publications.

 In order that members can contact the appropriate local officer contact details of that officer will be published in newsletters but only to the extent that officer wishes.

 All this means that we will treat your information fairly and in ways you would expect.

 Privacy Notice Leicestershire & Rutland Area of the Ramblers

 We have access to the personal information that you provided to the organisation both nationally and locally and this notice sets out how, why and for how long we will use your personal data, as well as who it is shared with.
 It also explains your legal rights as a data subject

 Why we need your personal information – contractual purposes

 We need to collect our members’ personal information so that we can manage your relationship with us.
 We may use our members’ personal information to: